 Fibonacci Analysis is one of the most valuable and easy to use tools that we have as market participants.
 I’ve studied supply and demand behavior for over 15 years and I find myself using Fibonacci tools every single day.
 These tools can be applied to all timeframes, not just short-term but longer-term.
 In fact, contrary to popular belief, technical analysis is more useful and much more reliable the longer your time horizon.
 Fibonacci is no different.
 Here is the S&P500 going back to the peak in 2007.
 After breaking out in 2013, the market stopped at exactly the 161.8% extension of that entire 2007-2009 decline.
 That wasn’t a coincidence.
-I’ll do my best to explain why throughout this module.
+I’ll do my best to explain why throughout this page.

 Many of Them Hate Fibonacci